Labor, Land and Economics

 Out of the ten demands at the 1963 March on Washington, how many had to do with labor rights?
 This is one of the questions in our mythbuster quiz on the Civil Rights Movement.
 Seldom do people guess that the answer is five.
 Half of the demands were not about integration or education – they were about labor and economic rights.

-The one name most students know in Latino history is Cesar Chavez of the United Farmworkers (UFW).
+While labor is absent in most Black history lessons, the one name most students know in Latino history is Cesar Chavez of the United Farmworkers.
 However, they don’t learn about the long history of Mexican immigrant labor and resistance, including the contract labor during WWI and the Bath Riots in protest of the fumigation of Mexican workers as they crossed the border.
 Also missing is the story of the Filipino workers and labor leaders who launched the precursor to the UFW and the African Americans who marched in solidarity.
 (See To March with Others.)

-In this section, we provide resources to explore the Southern Tenant Farmers Union, the March on Washington for Jobs and Freedom, and a contemporary struggle over land and the environment on the Gulf Coast of Mississippi.
+In this section we provide resources to explore the Southern Tenant Farmers Union, the March on Washington for Jobs and Freedom, and a contemporary struggle over land and the environment on the Gulf Coast of Mississippi.
 The resources page at the end of this section includes the invaluable film Dirt & Deeds which shows how voting rights activists in Mississippi in the 1960s received vital support from Black farmers who secured land during the New Deal.
+More recently in the fall of 2016, the Standing Rock Sioux Tribe stood up to defend their rights to land.
+The struggle for labor, land, and economic rights is still with us today.